 According to the company website, Zecotek has a “patent pending” 3D display technology that allows a user to see in 3D without having to wear the traditional “3D glasses”:

-The technology is current being demoed in 32-inch demonstration displays located in Zecotek’s Singapore and Vancouver offices.
+The technology is currently being demoed in 32-inch demonstration displays located in Zecotek’s Singapore and Vancouver offices.
 Zecotek believes that this 3D display technology will allow users of 3D printers to better see what they are printing.
 With 3D printing beyond the demonstration phase, the design software being developed for today’s 3D printers is both mature and capable.
 Would 3D printing users want to buy a display unit specifically for better visualizing what they are printing?
 Have CAD programs not been providing this need sufficiently so far?
-Even if the patents are granted for Zecotek’s display technology, what are barriers to entry for any other 3D display company stating that they are now “entering the 3D printing market” and that their display technology is a must have for anyone doing 3D printing?
+Even if the patents are granted for Zecotek’s display technology, what are barriers to entry for any other 3D display company stating that they are now “entering the 3D printing market” and that their display technology is a must-have for anyone doing 3D printing?

 February 27, 2014